 Key regional climate issues: A Guide for architects to drive change

 On every project, architects plan for future conditions, including additional capacity, new technologies, deconstruction, and our changing climate.
-This resource leverages the Fourth National Climate Assessment (NCA4) to identify key climate resources and issues for 10 regions using two scenarios: the highest emissions scenario available and a midrange scenario consistent with other global resources.
+Using the drop down menu below, this interactive resource leverages the Fourth National Climate Assessment (NCA4) to identify key climate resources and issues for 10 regions using two scenarios: the highest emissions scenario available and a midrange scenario consistent with other global resources.

 About the National Climate Assessment